Batch jobs

 Batch scripts

-Jobs submitted to SLURM are in the form of a "batch script".
+Jobs submitted to Slurm are in the form of a "batch script".
 A batch script is a shell script that executes commands, with a preamble of Slurm resource directives #SBATCH... to specify

-• an account or allocation to charge;
+• a Slurm account id to charge;

 • a partition (type of nodes) to run on;